Viewable With ANY Browser

 The flat portion of my back yard is 45 feet deep (north-south) and almost 70 feet wide (east-west).
 The sides are bounded by walls of split-face concrete blocks, and the back is marked with a low slough wall at the toe of My Hill.
 Next to the house is a free-form concrete patio.
 Shaded by my two-story house on the south and The Tree on the north, the patio has no covering.

-The overall color scheme is green — the lawn and most of the foliage — with grey accents along both sides of the main walkway.
+The overall color scheme is green — the lawn and most of the foliage — with grey accents along both sides of the main path.
 Of course, additional color is provided by flowers, with blooms phased throughout the year.

 The Lawn